 4 minutes to read

-The International Chamber of Commerce (ICC) has released its updated Incoterms rules – Incoterms® 2020 – which will come into effect on 1 January, 2020.
+The International Chamber of Commerce’s (ICC) updated Incoterms rules – Incoterms® 2020 – came into effect on 1 January, 2020.

 Incoterms are a set of rules that can be understood by exporters and importers around the world.
 They outline who is responsible for each part of the shipping process, from the payment of duties and customs clearance, through to the delivery and unloading of goods.